-What is an Employee Assistance Program (EAP) and What’s Included?
+What is an Employee Assistance Program (EAP) and What Does it Cover?

 In the wake of the COVID-19 pandemic, experts are predicting that Canada’s mental health crisis will only get worse.
 Working Canadians across the country are looking to their employers for help and support.
 More and more, employers are turning to Employee Assistance Programs (EAP)s as the solution.

 [Report] COVID-19 and the Growth of Employee Assistance Programs (PDF 435 KB)

 An Employee Assistance Program (EAP), sometimes known as an Employee Assistance Plan, provides employees and their families with access to accredited professionals to deal with life’s challenges.
 EAPs offer counselling services for mental health problems, financial issues, stress related to eldercare or marital issues, and more!
 In other words, an EAP is a crucial support system for mental health and wellbeing.